Party Food and Snacks that Kids and Toddlers Will Love

 Narwhal Donuts

-Narwhals are the unicorn of the sea, so these are the perfect handheld treat for any children’s party.
-They can just grab one and walk around with their friends while they munch.
+Narwhals are the unicorn of the sea.
+These narwhal donuts are the perfect handheld treat for an under-the-sea themed children’s party.
+Just grab one and walk around with your friends while you munch.

 Paw Print Pizza

 Kids love dogs and kids love pizza!
-Now they can have those two loves combined into one with this vegan paw print pizza.
+Combine those two loves into one with this vegan paw print pizza.
+This is also a good idea for quick dinners.

 Kitty Cat Funfetti Birthday Cake